-A special thank you goes to the people who took the time and effort to nominate them – fellow alumni, family, lecturers, colleagues and friends - without their support, this initiative wouldn’t be possible.
+A special thank you goes to the people who took the time and effort to nominate them – fellow alumni, staff, colleagues, family members and friends - without their support, this initiative wouldn’t be possible.

-And the 2019 Outstanding Alumni Award recipients are…
+And the 2020 Outstanding Alumni Award recipients are…

 Outstanding Alumnus of the Year